Recovery Starts Here

 Patient Information – for new patients:

 Please click the new patient packet link.
-Print OR fill out the packet prior to your scheduled appointment and email to firstname.lastname@example.org.
+Print OR fill out the PDF editable packet online prior to your scheduled appointment.
+Use black ink only when filling out the forms.

 Functional Medicine – patient information: